DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/authentication.md

 If tests fail unexpectedly after authentication, try the following:

-* Enable the [preserveUrl](../../reference/test-api/role/constructor.md#optionspreserveurl) option to avoid automatic navigation.
+* Enable the [preserveUrl](../../reference/test-api/role/constructor.md#optionspreserveurl) option to disable automatic navigation.
 * If `preserveUrl` does not fix the issue, disable page caching.
 Note that this slows down test execution.

 Use the [fixture.disablePageCaching](../../reference/test-api/fixture/disablepagecaching.md) and [test.disablePageCaching](../../reference/test-api/test/disablepagecaching.md) methods to disable caching during a fixture or test: